Cluster varieties from Legendrian knots: Alternating Legendrians

 In particular, if we choose a component of $\Lambda$ above every crossing these isomorphisms between stalks of $\cF_W$ and $\cF_B[1]$ assemble into a local system on $L$: the sheaves $\cF_W$ and $\cF_B[1]$ define a canonical local system on the complement of the exceptional arcs, and the construction above defines a parallel transport across the exceptional arcs.
 On the other hand, since $\Sigma$ is oriented there is a consistent notion of which component of $\Lambda$ is clockwise from the white/black regions and which is counterclockwise.

-The natural thing is then to choose components consistently:
+The construction described in Theorem \ref{thm:charts} corresponds to making the same choice at all crossings.
+We refer to the resulting isomorphism with $\Loc_1(L)$ as the \textbf{standard trivialization} of the space of alternating sheaves.

-\begin{definition} Given an alternating Legendrian $\Lambda$, the \textbf{standard trivialization} of the space of alternating sheaves is the isomorphism with $\Loc_1(L)$ induced by choosing the clockwise component of $\Lambda$ at each crossing.
-The \textbf{standard face coordinates} on the space of alternating sheaves are the counterclockwise holonomies around the faces of $\Gamma$ under the standard trivialization.
+\begin{definition} The \textbf{standard face coordinates} on the space of alternating sheaves are the counterclockwise holonomies around the faces of $\Gamma$ under the standard trivialization.
 The \textbf{positive face coordinates} are the negatives of the standard face coordinates. \end{definition}

-Note that choosing counterclockwise components at crossings in the above definition results in the same coordinates.
-The positive coordinates are so-called because, as we will see in \Cref{sec:squaremove}, their transformations are described by subtraction-free expressions.
+The positive coordinates are so-called because, as we will see in Section \ref{sec:squaremove}, their transformations are described by subtraction-free expressions.
 We use the term coordinate somewhat loosely: depending on the number of contractible regions of $\Sigma \smallsetminus \Gamma$ their boundaries may not form a basis of $H_1(\Gamma;\Z)$.